beckythebetts/PhagoPred/docs/Imaging.md

 Artefacts such as white halo around objects may help with segmentation of individual cells.

 ## Fluorescence
-Bacteria labelled with mCherry fluorescent protein.
+Bacteria labelled with mCherry fluorescent protein (chromsosomal).
 Allows bacteria to be localised during and after engulfment.

 ---